aliyun/alibabacloud-secretsmanager-client-java/README_environment.md

         The details of the configuration item named cache_client_dkms_config_info:
         1. The configuration item named cache_client_dkms_config_info must be configured as a json array, you can configure multiple region instances
         2. ignoreSslCerts:If ignore ssl certs (true: Ignores the ssl certificate, false: Validates the ssl certificate)
+        3. passwordFromFilePath,passwordFromFilePathName and passwordFromEnvVariable
-        3. passwordFromFilePathName and passwordFromEnvVariable passwordFromFilePathName:The client key password configuration is obtained from the file,choose one of the two with passwordFromEnvVariable. e.g. while configuring passwordFromFilePathName: "client_key_password_from_file_path", You need to add client_key_password_from_file_path=< your password file absolute path > in env. and correspond to a file with a password written on it. passwordFromEnvVariable:The client key password configuration is obtained from the environment variable,choose one of the two with passwordFromFilePathName. e.g. while configuring passwordFromEnvVariable: "client_key_password_from_env_variable", You need to add client_key_password_from_env_variable=< your client key private key password from environment variable > in env and the corresponding env variable (xxx_env_variable=<your password>).
+           passwordFromFilePath and passwordFromFilePathName:The client key password configuration is obtained from the file,choose one of the three with passwordFromEnvVariable. e.g. while configuring passwordFromFilePath: < your password file absolute path >, you need to configure a file with password written under the configured absolute path e.g. while configuring passwordFromFilePathName: "client_key_password_from_file_path",
+                       You need to add client_key_password_from_file_path=< your password file absolute path > in env. and correspond to a file with a password written on it. e.g. while configuring passwordFromEnvVariable: "client_key_password_from_env_variable",
+                       You need to add client_key_password_from_env_variable=< your client key private key password from environment variable > in env and the corresponding env variable (xxx_env_variable=<your password>).
         4. clientKeyFile:The absolute path to the client key json file